thommeredith/lunch.js/CONTRIBUTING.md

 ### Selecting a location for lunch

 Try to pick a place with a reasonable price range (~$10 - ~$15) to accommodate as many participants as possible.
 Places that are cafeteria style (order at a counter and self seat) typically work best.
-If you have a big group you may want to find a place that will be more accomadating or in a worst case, break into smaller groups and sit at multiple tables.
+If you have a big group you may want to find a place that will be more accommodating or in a worst case, break into smaller groups and sit at multiple tables.

 In short